Write the instructions; be in control.

 Programs can be written to show scientific concepts, or to model or simulate real life situations that are difficult to measure directly.
 Also, seeing interactive graphics can often make things easier to understand.

-• A successful entry must do more than just follow a fixed sequence of steps.
 It should be innovative, and should show how the application could be applied to a practical application, or help solve a problem.

 Rules for Programming, Apps & Robotics: